 HF band conditions were poor.
 After a long period of calling on 40 m, we changed the antenna to 80 m, where we were rewarded with a call from Col VK3LED.

 Having mobile coverage, I rang Ross VK3FREB, who lives in Maffra.
 Ross was visiting a mutual friend, David VK3DY.
 HF was poor on 80 m due to local noise in Maffra, but we were able to work David and Ross on 2 m simplex.
 Unable to raise any other callers on either 80 m or 2 m, we resorted to one of us exiting the AZ with a hand held radio to work the other two operators, so that we could each qualify the summit.
-This was a 3-point summit for me, as I had activated the summit earlier in the year, so I gained only the Winter Bonus points on this occasion.
+This was a 3-point summit for me, as I had activated the summit earlier in the year, so I gained only the Seasonal Bonus points on this occasion.

-Once we all had four contacts in the log, we packed up and headed but down to the C486 and headed back toward Licola and the junction with South Road, where we headed south to Mt Selma Road.
+Once we all had four contacts in the log, we packed up and headed back down to the C486 and headed back toward Licola and the junction with South Road, where we headed south to Mt Selma Road.

 Mount Selma VK3/VT-013 1464 m 8 points